Recipe Contributor: Caroline Coker

 Locals and tourists alike can’t get enough of ice-cold oysters, and on the Gulf Coast they are a savored delight.
 Some folks may even be reminded of the famed food writer M.F.K.
 Fisher’s book, “Consider the Oyster.”
 Definitely one you should pack in your beach bag, it begins with Fisher paying tribute to the most enigmatic of foods as she writes an entertaining synopsis of the life cycle of an oyster, calling it “dreadful but exciting.”

-The excitement begins when Apalachicola adult oysters begin reproducing at water temperatures greater than 68 degrees, typically occurring from May to October.
-As broadcast spawners, the oysters release eggs and sperm into the water column, and once fertilized, the egg develops into larva that remains free swimming for three weeks.
+The excitement begins when adult oysters begin reproducing at water temperatures greater than 68 degrees, typically occurring from May to October.
+As broadcast spawners, the oysters release eggs and sperm into the water column, and once fertilized, the egg develops into larva (spat) that remains free swimming for three weeks.
 Towards the end of this period a foot or pedi veliger develops, and the oyster settles to the bottom of the water column looking for a hard substrate.
 Once a hard surface like an oyster shell is located, the larva cements itself, and the metamorphoses to the adult form occurs.
-Florida’s Gulf oysters feed mainly on single-cell plants and flourish in Florida’s estuaries, where nutrient-rich fresh water rivers meet coastal saltwater.
+The spat cannot grow until it finds a hard surface.
+Gulf oysters feed mainly on single-cell plants and flourish in estuaries, where nutrient-rich fresh water rivers meet coastal saltwater.

 Rich in history, Apalachicola began commercial harvesting of oysters in 1850, and it is a unique fact that the Union Navy allowed oyster harvesting to continue uninterrupted in Apalachicola Bay during the Civil War, even though the Federal blockade of the Southern coast was in effect.